XboxOneSogie720/iMakeBootim/README.md

 # Installing Dependencies
 - You will need the latest version of python3
 - You will need pip/pip3
-- You will need an Intel Mac (M1 running terminal through Rosetta 2 should work fine), and ONLY A MAC!
+- You will need an Intel Mac (M1 macs DO NOT work), and ONLY A MAC!
 - macOS 10.15 Catalina or higher is recommended

 - After you have installed python3 and pip/pip3, open a terminal window and cd into the downloaded directory.
 Then run: `pip3 install -r requirements.txt`.